galacticcouncil/hydration-node/README.md

 ### Interaction with the node

-Go to deployed polkadot apps at https://polkadot.js.org/apps/#/explorer
+Go to the polkadot apps at https://dotapps.io

-Connect to the `hack.hydradx.io:9944` or local node.

 Then open settings screen -> developer and paste